 The Wondering Diabetic

 Dear The Wondering Diabetic,

 As you've experienced, weight gain can be a common side effect of insulin therapy.
 Some diabetics do resort to skipping their insulin shots in order to lose weight, a disorder known as "diabulimia."
-Although diabulimia is not recognized as a medical condition, recent research indicates that this risky weight loss strategy can cause serious health problems and even death.
+Diabulimia is now recognized as an eating disorder that can cause serious health problems and even death.
 Diabetics and non-diabetics alike can safely control their weight through regular exercise and a healthy diet.

 Normally, insulin allows body cells to absorb sugar from the food we eat.
 Cells burn the sugar as energy and any leftovers are stored as fat.
 Before being diagnosed, type 1 diabetics are often under-weight since their bodies are unable to use sugar properly.
 Insulin therapy enables type 1 diabetics to process sugar, and to convert excess sugar into fat, which then causes weight gain.
 Skipping insulin shots may seem like an easy way to lose weight, but denying the body insulin has harmful effects.